stevebuer/hamradio/tracker/SERVER_SETUP.md

-# dx.jxqz.org Server Setup - IoT Receiver
+# dx.jxqz.org Beacon Server Setup

 ## Overview

-This guide shows how to set up the server-side component on dx.jxqz.org to receive FT8 decode data from mobile trackers.
+This guide shows how to set up the beacon server component on dx.jxqz.org to receive FT8 decode data from mobile trackers.
+The beacon server provides permanent cloud storage for viewing and analyzing collected data.

 ## Architecture